 - Before you begin, have all your ingredients measured and ready.
 This includes the required tools: a prepared pan, an egg separator, oiled spatulas, a bowl scraper, a mixer, and a candy thermometer.

 - Spray an 8" x 8" dish with non-stick cooking spray and dust with flour.
-Toast pistachios in a preheated oven at 300° F or in a hot skillet.
+Toast pistachios in a hot skillet.

-- Meanwhile, beat the egg whites in a stand mixer, on high, with a whisk attachment, until stiff peaks form.
-With the mixer running, add approximately half of the 250° F syrup into the egg whites.
+- Meanwhile, separate eggs, then beat egg whites in a stand mixer, on high, with a whisk attachment.
+Continue to beat until stiff peaks form.
+With the mixer running, slowly add approximately half of the 250°F syrup to the egg whites.
 Mix on high until stiff, glossy peaks form.

 - Transfer the mixture to the prepared baking dish, using an oiled spatula.
 Allow to cool off before refrigerating.
 After a few hours, coax the nougat out of the dish and onto a cutting board.
 Using a large, sharp knife, cut nougat bars into desired portions.